-- UC is ranked in the top 200 universities in the world for Chemical Engineering, Business and Management Studies, Computer Science and Information Systems (QS World University Rankings by Subject, 2017).
+- UC is ranked in the top 200 universities in the world for Business and Management Studies, and for Computer Science and Information Systems, and in the top 250 for Chemical Engineering (QS World University Rankings by Subject, 2018).

 - UC’s Chemical and Process Engineering, Mechanical Engineering, and Marketing departments are the top-ranked for research in New Zealand (the latest Tertiary Education Commission 2012 PBRF assessment).

 Students should ideally have 14 credits in Level 3 NCEA chemistry (or the IB/CIE equivalent of these).